Permiso-io-tools/YetiHunter/README.md

 # YettiHunter
-In the mids of the Snowflake leak, Permiso Security has created a tool to query Snowflake environments for breaches in environments based on known IOCs or those found by us.
+Permiso Security has created a tool to query snowflake environments for evidence of compromise, based on indicators from Permiso and the community.
 ## Installation
 ### Local Installation
 To install, the only thing needed, is to install the required libraries.